magnusmunch/co-data_learning/README.md

 If you encounter any problems, please don't hesitate to contact m.munch@vumc.nl or mark.vdwiel@vumc.nl

 ## Data
+The data for the <code>GRridge</code> part of the practical are included in the package

 The data files for the <code>gren</code> part of the practical are found here:

 [Cervical cancer data](https://github.com/magnusmunch/co-data_learning/raw/master/gren_data_mir_cervical.Rdata)